 If you are on a budget and looking for a portable snot sucker and mucus remover, then BabyBubz nasal aspirator will make an excellent choice.

 - The mucus is trapped inside a transparent plastic container, and cannot go into the suction tube or the parent’s mouth.

 - No replacement filters or parts are required for this mucus remover with mouth-controlled suction.

 - The nasal probe tip has a slight bulge, which limits the tube from going too deep into the baby’s nasal passage.

 - The container and the tube have several small nooks and corners that you need to flush to remove the mucus thoroughly.

 - The nasal probe tip may seem big for younger babies.

-The BabyComfy nasal aspirator offers a great level of customization for an oral suction mucus remover.
+The safe and effective BabyComfy nasal aspirator offers a great level of customization for an oral suction mucus remover.

 - You get two nasal probe tips: a standard one and a fine tip for newborns.